machingclee/machingclee.github.io/static/media/388-multiple-env.56f00178.md

 - line-3 is optional, if we use json file directly as environment variable (such as `env-cmd` in nodejs), then we skip this line.

 - Here `SecretString` is a **_type_** of fields stored in secrets manager, which is typically a json string (that's why we pipe it into `jq`).

-###### Should we do this?

-Pulling credentials from cloud will increase the complexity for maintainence and to my experience provide no exceptionally good advantage in the world of backend projects.

-Expo can do this becuase frontend world is just **_much simpler_** when it comes to managing variables.